 Stomu, Satoshi and I visit the more familiar territory of the traditional jazz piano trio.
 The name refers to the irony that sweet realizations sometimes grow out of difficult situations.

 Bembé is an Afro-Cuban rhythm that is traditionally used to salute the Orishas (Yoruban deities that guide practitioners towards spiritual growth).
 The composition was created by imagining the call-and-response that could occur between the percussion and the melodic instruments.
 This one’s another rocker that employs the Fender Rhodes.

 This piece began as a means to internalize a scale used by saxophonist Michael Brecker that I found intriguing and modern.
 The scale, which uses minor thirds and half-steps exclusively, ties together three keys a major third apart (each key shares the same set of notes).

 The title of this composition is derived from the Sanskrit word Kalachakra, a term which combines the all-inclusive nature of time with the symbol of a wheel that has neither beginning nor end.
 I like to end concerts with this piece because it conveys feelings of peace and conclusion.

 Chano’s Groove is minor blues written over a rhythm called “Afro” that was made popular by Ray Baretto and Eddie Palmieri in the ‘70s.
-Check out the Music Player to listen to a version with Dave Stryker on guitar, Jon Lockwood on bass, Bob Gullotti on drums, Julian Guerstin on Congas.
+Listen to a version with Dave Stryker on guitar, Jon Lockwood on bass, Bob Gullotti on drums, Julian Guerstin on Congas: